DavidHe1127/Mr.He_HandBook/frontend/react/hooks.md

 ```

 ### tips-best-practices
-Declare functions needed by an effect inside of it.
+Declare functions needed by an effect inside of it:
 ```js
 // bad
 function Example({ someProp }) {